dejmedus/auto-term/README.md

 4. Type `Auto Terminal: Action` and select an action.
 5. Auto Terminal will read your terminal configurations and run the commands.

-### Terminal Configuration
+## Terminal Configuration

-You can define your terminal configurations in a `terminal.config.json` file in the root of your workspace.
+a) Define terminal configurations in a `terminal.config.json` file at the root of your workspace.

-Create a `terminal.config.json` file from template using command [`Auto Terminal: Template`](#terminal-configuration-templates)
+b) Create a `terminal.config.json` file from template using command [`Auto Terminal: Template`](#terminal-configuration-templates)

 Example: